SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/Statistical-methods.md

 The *Outlier Detection* tool allows for an identification of an ARIMA model, including detection of outliers, interpolation of missing values and estimation of calendar effects.
-The assessment of the last observations’ quality is not performed.
-Instead, the outliers are highlighted in green (transitory changes), red (level shifts), blue (additive outliers) and violet (seasonal outliers).
-By default the seasonal outliers are not considered.
-The user may change this setting in the *Properties* menu.

-A step-by-step demonstration of the *Outlier Detection* tool capabilities can be found in the ‘*JDemetra+ User Guide*’ (2017), item 3.3.1.
+A step-by-step demonstration of the *Outlier Detection* tool capabilities and options can be found [here](../case-studies/modelling-basic.html).

 ### Modelling {#modelling}